poljar/weechat-matrix/README.md

 [Matrix](https://matrix.org/blog/home) is an open network for secure, decentralized communication.

-[weechat-matrix](https://github.com/poljar/weechat-matrix/) is a Python plugin for Weechat that lets Weechat communicate over the Matrix protocol.
+[weechat-matrix](https://github.com/poljar/weechat-matrix/) is a Python script for Weechat that lets Weechat communicate over the Matrix protocol.

 # Project Status